thebkv/bkv/ruth04.md

 book: Ruth
 chapter: 4
 focus:
-  - Boaz bringing the matter of redemption into the public order of the city gate
+  - Boaz bringing the promise of redemption into public order at the city gate
-  - the nearer kinsman declining the full responsibility attached to the inheritance
+  - the nearer kinsman declining when the full responsibility of redemption is revealed
-  - land, name, marriage, and lineage being restored together
+  - Boaz accepting responsibility for the land, Ruth, the family name, and the future of the household
-  - Ruth's movement from Moabite widow and gleaner into the house of Boaz
-  - Naomi's movement from declared emptiness to restored life
+  - Naomi's emptiness being answered through restored family and new life
-  - the birth of Obed carrying the restored household into the line of David
+  - the redeemed household becoming part of the line that leads to David
-summary: "Ruth 4 brings the hidden promise of the threshing floor into the public order of the city gate, where Boaz lawfully secures the right of redemption, marries Ruth, restores the threatened family line, and receives a son whose birth turns Naomi's emptiness into renewed life and carries the story forward to David."
+summary: "Ruth 4 brings redemption into the light at the city gate.
+Boaz honors the nearer kinsman's right, accepts the full responsibility of redemption, marries Ruth, and restores the threatened family line.
+The book that began with famine and death ends with a child in Naomi's arms and a genealogy leading to David."
 permalink: /ruth04/
 ---

 # RUTH 04
 ## THE SANDAL AT THE GATE

-*Redemption, Restored Inheritance, and the Birth of the Royal Line*
+*Redemption Completed in the Light*

 ---

 ## BKV Insight

-Ruth 3 ends with a promise.

-Boaz has told Ruth that he is willing to redeem.

-But willingness is not enough.

-There is a nearer kinsman.

-So Ruth waits.

-Boaz goes to the gate.

-That is where Ruth 4 begins.

-The private request made at midnight now has to survive public order.
+Ruth 4 is about **finishing the work of redemption**.

+Boaz made his promise to Ruth privately at the threshing floor.
+Now he goes to the city gate and brings the whole matter into the open.

-Boaz sits at the city gate, calls the nearer kinsman aside, gathers ten elders, explains the matter, and gives the other man the first opportunity to redeem.
+There is still something standing between the promise and its completion.
+Another man is a nearer kinsman, and Boaz cannot simply ignore his right.
+So Boaz gathers the man and ten elders and gives him the first opportunity to redeem.

 At first, the nearer kinsman agrees.

-He wants the land.
+The matter appears to concern a parcel of land that belonged to Elimelech, and the man says:

+> “I will redeem it.”

-Then Boaz explains that the redemption includes Ruth the Moabitess and the responsibility:
+Then Boaz tells him what the redemption actually requires.

-> “to raise up the name of the dead upon his inheritance.”

-The nearer man withdraws.

-He says:
+Ruth comes with it.

+The land belongs to a family whose men have died, and Ruth is the widow of Mahlon.
+Whoever takes responsibility for the inheritance must also take responsibility for preserving the dead man's name upon it.

+When the nearer kinsman hears the full obligation, he withdraws:

 > “I cannot redeem it for myself, lest I mar mine own inheritance.”

-Then the sandal is removed.

-The right passes to Boaz.

-That small legal act changes the direction of the entire book.
+This is the turning point of the chapter.

-A threatened inheritance can now be restored.

-A dead man's name can continue.

-Ruth can enter the house of Boaz.

-Naomi's family line can live again.

-And the story that began with famine and graves can move toward birth.

-The elders bless Boaz and Ruth.

-They reach back into Israel's own family history:

-Rachel.

-Leah.

-Tamar.

-Perez.

-Judah.

-Then Boaz takes Ruth as his wife.

-And for one of the few times in the book, the LORD acts directly in the narration:

-> “the LORD gave her conception.”

-Ruth bears a son.

-Then the story does something unexpected.
+The nearer man is willing to receive the property, but he is unwilling to carry the entire responsibility attached to it.
+Boaz is willing to take the whole matter: the land, Ruth, the dead man's name, and the future of the household.

+The nearer kinsman removes his sandal and gives it to Boaz.
+Before the elders and the people at the gate, the private promise becomes a witnessed reality.

+Boaz declares:

+> “Ye are witnesses this day.”

+He takes responsibility for what death had broken apart.

+The story then moves quickly from the gate to the house.
+Boaz marries Ruth, and the LORD gives her conception.
+A son is born.

-The women turn to Naomi.
+Now the book turns back to Naomi.

-They tell her:

-> “Blessed be the LORD, which hath not left thee this day without a kinsman…”

-They call the child:
+In Chapter 1 she entered Bethlehem saying:

+> “I went out full, and the LORD hath brought me home again empty.”

+In Chapter 4 the women of Bethlehem gather around her and praise the LORD because she has not been left without a redeemer.
+They tell her that the child will be:

 > “a restorer of thy life.”

-Naomi takes him into her arms.
+Naomi takes the child and lays him in her bosom.

-And the women say:
+Then the women say:

 > “There is a son born to Naomi.”

-That sentence completes a movement that began in Chapter 1.

-Naomi once said:

-> “I went out full, and the LORD hath brought me home again empty.”

-Now the women of Bethlehem place a child into the arms of the woman who called herself empty.

-The same town heard her say:

-**Call me Mara.**

-Now that town announces:

-**A son is born to Naomi.**
+The emptiness announced at the beginning of the book has been answered.

-But Ruth does not end there.
+But Ruth does not end with Naomi holding a child.

 The child's name is Obed.